 The potential long-term side effects painters face can be even more hazardous.
 That can include damage to the central nervous system, liver, and kidneys.
 Some components might even cause cancer, as well.

 Other symptoms of spray paint fumes associated with inhaling VOCs include nose or throat discomfort, irritation, skin reactions, dizziness, and fatigue.

 The painting conditions should be right to reduce the risk of VOC exposure.
 The area should be well-ventilated, and the best time to do the paint job at temperatures between 10 and 32 degrees Celsius, so the paint will properly dry.
 The humidity for painting services should be less than 85 percent.

 The company should avoid applying the paint to areas that might reach 93 degrees or hotter when heated.
 It is also ideal to avoid spray painting when it’s dusty or windy.
 Otherwise, the surrounding area needs to get covered from the mist.

 Avoid removing loose paint yourself since it might contain lead.
 Instead, have the company clean the area using soap and water and then let it dry.
 Sanding or scraping the area might release lead dust, so leave this task to the professionals.
 Let them know if you suspect that there might be old lead paint.

-With so many potential side effects that people offering spray painting services face, it is important to choose the right company.
+With so many potential side effects that people offering spray painting services face, it is important to choose the right commercial painting company.
 Contact Industry Painting Ltd. to learn more about how we work to keep people safe while we’re painting.
 We are one of the leading providers of spray painting in Toronto.